cfal/lru-cache.js/README.md

 # lru-cache.js

-A simple in-memory LRU cache
+A simple in-memory LRU cache with no dependencies